Create Database

 You’ll see a page telling you the database was created.

-Click on ‘Go Back’ (you still have bit more to do).
+Click on ‘Go Back’ (you still have a bit more to do).

 Another page will come up to tell you the new user was created.